-There shall be a fee of $10 for replacement of a lost license.
+There shall be a fee of $10 for replacement of a lost license or identification badge.

-Before any individual, partnership, company or corporation who is a nonresident of the State of New York shall have a commercial traveler's or solicitor's license issued, either to the individual or to the agents or representative of a company, partnership or corporation, proof of authorization of the Secretary of State to receive service pursuant to the Business Corporation Law § 304 must be filed with the city, or a certificate appointing the City Clerk of the City of Rochester as a duly authorized agent for the purpose of accepting service of summons of said nonresident individual, company, partnership or corporation shall be filed with the application for said license.
+Before any partnership, company or corporation who is a nonresident of the State of New York shall have a commercial traveler's or solicitor's license issued, either to the individual or to the agents or representative of a company, partnership or corporation, proof of authorization of the Secretary of State to receive service pursuant to the Business Corporation Law § 304 shall be filed with the application for said license.
 In the case of a company, partnership or corporation, this authorization of an agent to accept service shall be signed by the executive officer(s) with the authority to bind the company, partnership or corporation to a contract.

 No person acting, performing, attempting or purporting to act or perform as a commercial traveler or solicitor shall:

-Engage in business as a commercial traveler or solicitor without procuring and prominently displaying on his or her person a license or identification badge therefor issued by the Chief of Police.
+Engage in business as a commercial traveler or solicitor without procuring and prominently displaying on his or her person a license or identification badge therefor issued by the City Clerk.